SAMtoBAM/TLHcrsFinder/README.md

 Here is a few lines you can run in order to extract and detail another repeat <br/>
 All you need to know is the coordinates for one of the repeats (will be considered the representative copy) <br/>
 For Example: I extracted a secondary repeat in the assembly 'GCA030345115.fa' from contig 'GCA030345115_CP128282.1' between position 2 and 9881 (GCA030345115_CP128282.1:2-9881) <br/>
-In my run of TLHcrsFinder on 'GCA030345115.fa', the prefix was GCA030345115 and therefore in the TLHcrsFinder output folder I ran the below to add the secondary repeat:
+In my run of TLRFinder on 'GCA030345115.fa', the prefix was GCA030345115 and therefore in the TLRFinder output folder I ran the below to add the secondary repeat:

-        ##my run of TLHcrsFinder commented out
+        ##my run of TLRFinder commented out
-        #TLHcrsFinder -a GCA030345115.fa -p GCA030345115 -o GCA030345115_TLHcrsFinder_output
+        #TLRFinder -a GCA030345115.fa -p GCA030345115 -o GCA030345115_TLRFinder_output

         prefix="GCA030345115"
         assembly="GCA030345115.fa"
         coords="GCA030345115_CP128282.1:2-9881"

-        ##move into the TLHcrsFinder output for 'GCA030345115.fa'
+        ##move into the TLRFinder output for 'GCA030345115.fa'
-        cd GCA030345115_TLHcrsFinder_output/
+        cd GCA030345115_TLRFinder_output/

         ##manually extract the second repeat for ${prefix} based on using the synteny alignment script (only the primary repeat was found previously)
         samtools faidx ${assembly} ${coords} > subtelomeric_repeats/${prefix}.manual_second.repeat_rep.fa